Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 5.2 Setting up Tap to Pay

-5.3 Setting up mobile card terminal
+5.3 Setting up a mobile card terminal

 Football tournament with catering

-Scout flea market and camp shop
+Boy scout flea market and camp shop

-• Club account (IBAN) stored for payouts
+• Association bank account (IBAN) registered for payouts

 • Power banks organized for smartphones and terminals